dwyl/nextra-demo/tutorial.md

 thus organizing them neatly.

-If you want a directory to have its own page, you can simply add an `index.mdx` file.
+If you want a directory to have its own page, you can simply add an `index.mdx` file in the directory.
 Let's say we want `api_reference` to have an introductory page when we click on it on the sidebar.
 Simply create the `index.mdx` file: